jake-yukich/jake-yukich/README.md

 Hi, I’m Jake.
-I have a background in both computer science and molecular biology, with experience in data + software engineering, machine learning, and RNA biology.
+I have a background in both computer science and molecular biology, with experience spanning data + software engineering, machine learning, and RNA biology.

 My current interests include:
 * AI